-A balance disorder is a condition that makes you feel dizzy, unsteady or gives you vertigo – the sensation that you or the world around you are spinning or moving.
+A balance disorder is a condition that makes you feel dizzy, or unsteady or gives you vertigo – the sensation that you or the world around you are spinning or moving.
 While we all have short bouts of dizziness or small dizzy spells, we do not all experience vertigo or balance disorders.
 According to the National Institute on Deafness and Other Communication Disorders (NIDCD), about 15% of American adults suffer from a balance disorder in any given year.
 Balance disorders affect different people in different ways.
-For some, the vertigo or balance disorder might be simply annoying, and for others the disorders can profoundly impact their daily life, often leading to lost work productivity, depression, anxiety and fatigue.
+For some, vertigo or balance disorder might be simply annoying, and for others, the disorders can profoundly impact their daily life, often leading to lost work productivity, depression, anxiety, and fatigue.

 How Does Balance Work?